csj/advent-of-code-2021/writeups/Day13.md

 ## Part 2
 Another case of the same only different.
 This time play out all the folds instead of just the first one.
 I enjoyed the surprise twist: it made me glad I didn't auto-submit answers in my code! :boom:

+(Edit) With the benefit of *sleep*, I thought of a better approach.
+Rather than updating a *giant* grid with true/false values, it's probably far better to process a list of dots, and work out where those dots will appear after a fold.
+Ah well, *c'est la vie.*